Home Features Pricing Documentation Services Contact DOWNLOAD

 The scheduler runs every minute to check for due schedules, but it doesn’t actually scan that often.
 The minute-tick is cheap: it reads from the local SQLite database and goes back to sleep.
 Actual scans only happen when something is due.

 On a laptop on battery, expect scheduled scans to consume the same battery as opening a few web pages: small.
 The scheduler does not prevent the system from sleeping.
-If your laptop is asleep when a scheduled scan is due, the scan happens when the system wakes up (and the scheduler catches up on missed slots, running once for each missed schedule rather than skipping silently).
+If your laptop is asleep when a scan is due, it runs once the system wakes back up.

 What schedules don’t do

-- They don’t push code changes.
+• They don’t push code changes.
 The scheduler runs scans.
 It doesn’t deploy, doesn’t update dependencies, doesn’t mirror to GitHub or Jira on its own.

-- They don’t escalate.
+• They don’t escalate.
 SiteCMD’s notifications are local.
 No email, no Slack, no SMS.
 If you want findings pushed to a chat tool, use the webhooks integration (Pro tier).

-- They don’t run in the cloud.
+• They don’t run in the cloud.
 Scheduled scans run on your machine.
 If your laptop is closed and asleep, scheduled scans don’t run until it wakes back up.
 For uptime-style continuous monitoring, you want a service that’s hosted somewhere else (UptimeRobot, etc.) and the SiteCMD integration to pull that data in.

 Disabling notifications